 A haven for ceramics lovers can now be found on the Central Coast

-One of Australia’s largest clay producers, suppliers and online retailers, Keane Ceramics have opened a phenomenal new space on the Central Coast in West Gosford that is sure to become a mecca for ceramicist lovers of all levels.
+One of Australia’s largest clay producers, suppliers, and online retailers, Keane Ceramics has opened a phenomenal new space on the Central Coast in West Gosford that is sure to become a mecca for ceramicist lovers of all levels.

 The new warehouse and retail store in West Gosford is an impressive upscale from their previous location in Somersby as Babette explains,

 “I bought the property in 2020 and made a start on the design straight away.
-Being a blank canvas I saw this as a once in a lifetime opportunity to design and custom build the joinery to suit our products.
-The result is the creation a unique instore experience for our customers.
-This also followed into back of house which has a beautiful workflow for our staff and expanding team, which I’m proud of.”
+Being a blank canvas I saw this as a once-in-a-lifetime opportunity to design and custom build the joinery to suit our products.
+The result is the creation of a unique in-store experience for our customers.
+This also followed into the back of house, which has a beautiful workflow for our staff and expanding team, which I’m proud of.”

 Today what you find at Keane Ceramics retail is an incredible ode to Roger and Margaret and the passing down of a traditional craft from one generation to the next,

 “During this time it was popular for people to buy their dinnerware from potters and that’s what mum was doing, making domestic ware.
-You didn’t have the option to and buy a $2 glazed plate like we do now.”
+You didn’t have the option to buy a $2 glazed plate as we do now.

-“Up to that point I knew a fair amount growing up with two accomplished potters as parents, and learning a great deal from Dad while working with him.
-It was at this time I decided to enrol at Hornsby TAFE to study Ceramics, where I got to explore making and glazing techniques and gained a greater respect and love for ceramics.”
+“Up to that point, I knew a fair amount growing up with two accomplished potters as parents and learning a great deal from Dad while working with him.
+It was at this time I decided to enroll at Hornsby TAFE to study Ceramics, where I got to explore making and glazing techniques and gained greater respect and love for ceramics.”